andrew-erasmus/file-uploader/README.md

-# file-uploader
+## Bulk uploading of files to cloud:
-A python project to bulk upload files to google drive from a local device
+Aim is to make a script that will bulk upload my files to a backup folder in a cloud storage location like Google Drive.
+Requirements:
+- Pydrive - pip install pydrive